besok/parsit/README.md

 - `print_with` - print a step with a given prefix
 - `print_as` - print a step with a transformation of value
 - `print_with_as` - print a step with a transformation of value with a given prefix
-- `parit.env` - Prints a position and env from the source text(with a radius 3
+- `parsit.env` - Prints a position and env from the source text(with a radius of 3 tokens )
-  token )

 ### Testing